-Planning permission has now been approved and construction of the station will start in early 2019 to meet the target of opening the station in spring 2020.
+Planning permission has now been approved and construction of the station will start in spring 2019 to meet the target of opening the station in spring 2020.

 Work around the development has already started with the roads, footpaths and cycle links being improved.
 The construction of the station will begin with the development of car park area, from which all other works will be carried out.
 Following this Network Rail will take over to construct the new platforms and infrastructure for the new station from spring 2019.

 A number of places were considered within East Durham, but Horden has been chosen for the following reasons: